Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, Bank of Rantoul holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Bank of Rantoul to additional regulatory scrutiny.
+According to FDIC financial data, Bank of Rantoul holds a Tier 1 capital ratio of 11.16%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Bank of Rantoul has a strong buffer to absorb potential losses.

 Key Financial Metrics